Gujarati people

-The Gujarati people or Gujaratis, are an Indo-Aryan ethnolinguistic group who reside in or can trace their ancestry or heritage to the present-day western Indian state of Gujarat.
+The Gujarati people, or Gujaratis, are an Indo-Aryan ethnolinguistic group native to the Indian state of Gujarat.
 They primarily speak Gujarati, an Indo-Aryan language.
-While Gujaratis mainly inhabit Gujarat, they have a diaspora worldwide.
-Many notable independence activists were Gujarati, including Gandhi, Patel, and Jinnah.
+Gujaratis have diaspora across India as well in a large number of countries around the world.

 Geographical locations

 Despite significant migration primarily for economic reasons, most Gujaratis in India live in the state of Gujarat in Western India.
-Gujaratis also form a significant part of the populations in the neighboring metropolis of Bombay and union territory of Dadra and Nagar Haveli and Daman and Diu, which was a former Portuguese colony.
+Gujaratis also form a significant part of the populations in the neighbouring metropolis of Mumbai and union territory of Dadra and Nagar Haveli and Daman and Diu, formerly colonial possessions of Portugal.
 There are very large Gujarati immigrant communities in other parts of India, most notably in Mumbai, Pune, Delhi, Kolkata, Chennai, Bangalore and other cities like Kochi.
-All throughout history Gujaratis have earned a reputation as being India's greatest merchants, their direct role in slavery and slave trading in East Africa is skillfully occluded in most writing that commemorated the Gujarati mercantile elite, industrialists and business entrepreneurs and have therefore been at forefront of migrations all over the world, particularly to regions that were part of the British empire such as Fiji, Hong Kong, Malaya, East Africa and South Africa.
+All throughout history.
+Gujaratis have earned a reputation as merchants, industrialists and business entrepreneurs and have therefore been at forefront of migrations all over the world, particularly to regions that were part of the British Empire such as Fiji, Hong Kong, Malaya, Singapore, East Africa, and South Africa.
 Diasporas and transnational networks in many of these countries date back to more than a century.
-In recent decades, larger numbers of Gujaratis have migrated to English-speaking countries such as the United Kingdom, Australia, New Zealand, Canada and the United States.
+In recent decades, larger numbers of Gujaratis have migrated to English-speaking countries such as the United States (especially New Jersey), United Kingdom, Australia, New Zealand, and Canada.

 History

 In anthropological surveys conducted in India about 60% of the people claim that their community is a migrant to their state or region.
 In Gujarat that number is around 70%.
 In the state, 124 Hindu communities out of 186 claim a migrant past.
 For example, the Audichya Brahmins claim migration from present day Uttar Pradesh.
 With Muslims in Gujarat, 67 out of 86 communities claim a migrant past.

-Early European travelers like Ludovico di Varthema (15th century) traveled to Gujarat and wrote on the people of Gujarat.
+Early European travellers like Ludovico di Varthema (15th century) travelled to Gujarat and wrote on the people of Gujarat.
 He noted that Jainism had a strong presence in Gujarat and opined that Gujaratis were deprived of their kingdom by Mughals because of their kind heartedness.
 His description of Gujaratis was:

 In 1790 and 1791, an epidemic devastated numerous parts of Gujarat during which 100,000 Gujaratis were killed in Surat alone.

 An outbreak of bubonic plague in 1812 has been claimed to have killed about half the Gujarati population.